Border Killings Prompt Scrutiny Over Use Of Force

 Within days, news outlets in Tucson and Phoenix identified the victim: 16-year-old Jose Antonio Elena Rodríguez.
 The teen, who was not one of the smugglers, was shot numerous times through the fence, on Mexican soil.

 It was not an isolated incident.
 Since 2010, six of the eight people killed by Border Patrol agents while throwing rocks were on the Mexican side of the border.

-RICARDO ALDAY: By no means, I'm minimizing our own challenges and our need to keep strengthening security on our side of the border.
-This is about the disproportionate use of force, the use of lethal force in cases like this.
+"By no means [am I] minimizing our own challenges and our need to keep strengthening security on our side of the border," says Ricardo Alday, a spokesman for the Mexican Embassy in Washington, "[but] this is about the disproportionate use of force, the use of lethal force in these cases."

-Former Customs and Border Protection Commissioner Ralph Basham told the PBS show "Need to Know" that agents need latitude when they encounter people because they often don't know what threat they face.
+In a redacted copy of the Customs and Border Protection's Use of Force Manual obtained by NPR, nowhere in the readable parts is rock-throwing mentioned.
+Former Customs and Border Protection Commissioner Ralph Basham told the PBS show Need to Know that agents need latitude because when they encounter people, they often don't know the threat they face.

-RALPH BASHAM: You don't know what they represent.
-It could be that day worker or it could be a terrorist or it could be a cartel smuggling drugs or people.
+"You don't know what they represent," Basham said.
+"It could be that day worker or it could be a terrorist or it could be a cartel member smuggling drugs or people."